Securities And Stockbroker Fraud

-The Business Trial Group attorneys have helped investors recover millions of dollars in losses sustained by securities fraud.
-With a staff of nearly 2,000 across the country and a contingency-fee model, our firm provides clients all the benefits of a large firm without the burden of hourly fees.
-Doing so levels the playing field between investors and the powerful securities firms and ensures a fair trial or arbitration process.
+Business Trial Group attorneys have helped investors recover tens of millions of dollars in losses sustained by securities fraud.
+With the resources of a 500-plus attorney firm and a contingency-fee model, our firm provides clients all the benefits of a large firm without the burden of hourly fees.
+Doing so levels the playing field between investors and powerful Wall Street firms and ensures a fair trial or arbitration process.

-Investments always pose a risk, but investors do not have to accept deceit or negligence on the part of an adviser or brokerage firm.
-If you are the victim of stockbroker misconduct, contact the Business Trial Group for a free case review.
+Investments always pose a risk, but investors do not have to accept fraud or negligence on the part of an adviser or brokerage firm.
+If you are the victim of investment misconduct, contact the Business Trial Group for a free case review.

 Investors may not know it, but in most cases they sign away their right to a trial by jury when they open an account for a securities firm’s brokerage services.
 Instead, securities firms will typically require their customers to agree to arbitrate any issues before the Financial Industry Regulatory Authority (FINRA).